 Microservice Patterns

-A dedicated chapter on integration patterns and distributed transactions.
+A dedicated chapter on integration patterns, Saga, and the limits of distributed transactions.

 Event Sourcing